MichaelCurrin/jekyll-blog-demo/docs/installation.md

 $ make install
 ```

+## Upgrade

-Run this command in future to upgrade to the latest gems.
+Run this command if needed upgrade to the latest gems.

 ```sh
 $ make upgrade